MMCNJUPT/WOAD/FPGA deployment/README.md

 	"Device": "xc7z010clg400-1"
 }
 ```

-1. launch ------ to start the whole project
+* `launch` ----- to start the whole project
-2. build ------- to build the whole project and finally output the bit stream file
+* `build` ------ to build the whole project and finally output the bit stream file
-3. program ----- download the bitstream file to the FPGA/zynq board
+* `program` ---- download the bitstream file to the FPGA/zynq board